learningequality/kolibri/docs/dev/content/implementation.rst

 1. Start with a ContentNode object.
 2. Retrieve a queryset of associated File objects that are filtered by the preset.
 3. Use the ``thumbnail`` field as a filter on this queryset to get the File object and call this File object's ``get_url`` method to get the source file (the thumbnail image)
-4. Use the ``supplementary`` field as a filter on this queryset to get the "supplementary" File objects, such as caption (subtitle), and call these File objects' ``get_url`` method to get the source files
+4. Use the ``supplementary`` field as a filter on this queryset to get the "supplementary" File objects, such as caption (subtitle), and call these File objects' ``get_url`` method to get the source files.
 5. Use the ``supplementary`` field as a filter on this queryset to get the essential File object.
 Call its ``get_url`` method to get the source file and use its ``extension`` field to choose the content player.
 6. Play the content.